Shanu2092/FDI_In_India/README.md

 The main files in this project are:

-- `fdi_data.csv`: The raw dataset containing FDI values for various sectors.
+- `FDI_in_India.csv`: The raw dataset containing FDI values for various sectors.
 - `data_analysis.ipynb`: Jupyter Notebook containing Python code for data analysis and visualization.
 - `README.md`: This file, providing an overview of the project.